 CARLOS CARVALHAL ARRIVES AT SWANSEA CITY WITH A WEALTH OF EXPERIENCE HAVING MANAGED 15 TEAMS IN FOUR COUNTRIES – GREECE, TURKEY, ENGLAND AND HIS NATIVE PORTUGAL.

-The 49-year-old moved into management in 1998 with Portuguese outfit Espinho before switching across the country to firstly Freamunde and then Aves.
+A former central defender with Braga and a Portugal Under-21 international, he moved into management in 1998 with Portuguese outfit Espinho before switching to Freamunde and then Aves.

-Next up was Leixoes and Carvalhal promtply became the first coach in Portugal to steer a third tier team into the UEFA Cup.
+Next up was Leixoes, where he became the first coach in Portugal to steer a third-tier team into the Uefa Cup.

-The move to Braga was brief and he switched to fellow top-flight side Beira-Mar.
-Fresh investment into Beira-Mar saw Carvalhal return to Vitoria, where he promptly enjoyed his most productive year as a coach.
+He then took charge at fellow top-flight side Beira-Mar before going back to Vitoria, where he promptly enjoyed his most productive year as a coach.